-Currently, there is no evidence to suggest that exercise can harm your pregnancy.
-It has not been shown to increase the chance of miscarriage, birth defects, or premature labor.
-Studies show no relationship between exercise and fetal distress or fetal heart rate changes.
-One study found that moderate to high intensity exercise in the later stages of pregnancy can lead to smaller, leaner babies that are still within the “normal range”.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
+Also, miscarriage is common and can occur in any pregnancy for many different reasons.
+When done in moderation and under the guidance of your healthcare provider, exercise is not expected to increase the chance of miscarriage, birth defects, or preterm delivery.
+Studies show no relationship between exercise and distress or heart rate changes in a fetus.
+One study found that moderate to high intensity exercise in the later stages of pregnancy can lead to smaller, leaner babies that are still within the normal range.

-Will exercise be more difficult during pregnancy?
+Will exercise be harder during pregnancy?

 What are the benefits of exercising during pregnancy?